jobinau/pg_gather/docs/waitevents.md

 This "ClientRead" wait-event combined with "idle-in-transaction" can cause contention in the server.

 ## Net/Delay*
+This is the Time elapsed by the session without doing anything.
+Multiple things can cause this.
+1. High network latency.
-Network / Delay won't always result in "ClientRead", because the network delay can affect select statements also, which are indepent of transaction block.
+Not every "Network/Delay" won't always result in "ClientRead" because the network delay can affect select statements also, which are independent of the transaction block.
+2. poolers/proxies
+Connection poolers/proxies standing in between the application server and the database can cause delays.
+3. Application design
+When the Application becomes too chatty, database sessions start spending more time waiting for communication.
+4. Processing time at application side
-This is the estimate of each session wasting its time by waiting for communication outside a transaction block.
-For example, Application sends first SELECT statement, then takes a delay before sending the next SELECT statement.
-Poor network performance (high latency) is a common cause of this waits.
+For example, the Application sends the first SELECT statement, then takes a delay before sending the next SELECT statement.
+5. Overloaded servers - Waiting for scheduling
+OS scheduler can give only smaller chunk of time as the host machine gets overloaded.
+Moreover There could be significant delay between two schedules.
+This leads to a situation that connection/session waiting for execution.

 ## ClientWrite
 Waiting to write data to client/application, Generally caused by application retriving large amount of data at ones.